underdog-tech/pinwheel-android-sdk/README.md

 ## Example

 An example project is provided in the app directory.
 Add `include ':app'` to `settings.gradle`.
 Add your API secret as a global gradle property, `PINWHEEL_API_SECRET` in `$USER_HOME/.gradle/gradle.properties`.
 This is done purely for ease of testing the sample app.
 In your production app, you should fetch the Link token from your server, and you should never include your API secret in your app.

+## AWS Device Farm tests

+To run the UI tests on AWS Device Farm, you'll need to add the credentials as environment variables.

+1. `cp env-vars.example.sh env-vars.sh`
+2. Add the necessary key, secret, and token to the newly created file.
+3. `source ./env-vars.sh`
+4. `bundle exec fastlane aws_device_run_android`

+### Make Feature

+ The starting point for any dev work being done should be a JIRA ticket.
+JIRA has automation rules that will handle moving TKTs into the right status, as long as the TKT number is in the branch name.

+ To handle this for you, we have a `make feature` command that you'll want to use when starting development.
+From any branch, simply run `make feature` to get started.
+ This will ask for a few things:

+ 1. **JIRA Ticket Numbers**: enter the JIRA ticket number that you're working on (includes project abbreviation and number, i.e. `INT-1643`).
+This will ask for multiple TKT numbers, if it's just one TKT then press enter when it asks for another one.
+ 2. **Name**: A very brief name for the branch, i.e. `paycom-login`.

+ A new feature branch will then be created with the tkt numbers and name provided.

 ## Author